Data Explorer

 1. Select one of the following:

-* **Count Dimensions** - Count the values that are unique from one another based on what was selected above.
+* **Count Distinct** - Count the values that are unique from one another based on what was selected above.

 * **Count** - Count all the values that have been selected.<br>